Walter Stucki: Envoy to France

 23 March 1932 – Quai d'Orsay: The two diplomats responsible for the purchase of the Hôtel de Besenval: The Swiss envoy, Minister Alphonse Dunant (right), and his successor Walter Stucki.
 In the middle: Federal Councillor Edmund Schulthess.
 In the background Minister Dunant's luxury car: An Avions Voisin.

 In 1938, Walter Stucki was appointed Envoy of the Swiss Confederation to France.
 It was him who was in charge for completing the purchase and the supervision of the serious renovation work for the new legation building, the Hôtel de Besenval.

 Walter Stucki and his wife Gertrud soon became established figures in Parisian society.
-Due to his eloquence, education and impeccable manners, but also because of his persistence, Walter Stucki was called "le ministre le plus parisien" (the most Parisian minister) by Prime Minister Édouard Daladier.
-In doing so, Walter Stucki continued the legendary reputation of the former owner of the Hôtel de Besenval, Pierre Victor, Baron de Besenval de Brunstatt, a Swiss military officer in French service and confidant of Queen Marie-Antoinette, who was called "le Suisse le plus français qui ait jamais été" (the most French Swiss ever) by Charles Augustin Sainte-Beuve.
+Due to his eloquence, education and impeccable manners, but also because of his persistence, Walter Stucki was called "le ministre le plus parisien" (the most Parisian of ministers) by Prime Minister Édouard Daladier.
+In doing so, Walter Stucki continued the legendary reputation of the former owner of the Hôtel de Besenval, Pierre Victor, Baron de Besenval de Brunstatt, a Swiss military officer in French service and confidant of Queen Marie-Antoinette, who was called "le Suisse le plus français qui ait jamais été" (the most French Swiss that ever was) by Charles Augustin Sainte-Beuve.